 Here is Manisha Guptas overview on commodities market

-Watch Manisha Gupta of CNBC-TV18 speaking about the current trend and updates from the commodity space.
+Watch Manisha Gupta of CNBC-TV18 speaking about the current trend in commodities market and currency market action.

-Watch Manisha Gupta of CNBC-TV18 speaking about the current trend and updates from the commodity space.
+Watch Manisha Gupta of CNBC-TV18 speaking about the current trend in commodities market and currency market action.

 Post Your Comments